 In addition, the information in this report is accurate to the best knowledge of and belief of First Retail Group Ltd. While First Retail Group Ltd has exercised all reasonable skill and care in the preparation of information in this report, First Retail Group Ltd. accepts no liability in contract, tort or otherwise for loss, damage, injury or expense whether direct, indirect or consequential, arising out of the provision of information in this report.

-Image Credits

-Cover image © Capture Studio, Content images: © Clarative Media, Capture Studio, FRG
+Image Credits: Clarative Media, FRG

 1 Executive Summary

 Project Overview

 The Economic Development Kotahitanga Board and Kāpiti Coast District Council have identified food and beverage as a sector that provides significant opportunities for economic growth and future resilience.